 Moving Average (MA)

 Moving Average can be mentioned as a simple and easy-to-use indicator, making it widely used by novice traders.
-Besides its simple appearance, Moving Average has much information that can be used as trading signals.
+Besides its simple appearance, the Moving Average has much information that can be used as trading signals.

 As a trend direction indicator, MA can indicate the Uptrend and Downtrend conditions based on the price position against the MA line.
 If the price exceeds the MA line, the market is in an Uptrend.
 On the other happen, if the price is below the MA line, it can be said that the Downtrend is in control.